Earliest information: 1620

 - Charnham Close, Charnham Street, Jun 2007 - almost certainly the Three Tuns (<1782), the poor-house (1783-1836) and the Green Dragon (1836 onwards)

-1780 Land Tax Assessment: Mr Edward Sheppard paid 19s 6d "for the Three Tuns" occupied by William Wicks family.
+1780: In 1780 the Land Tax Assessment for Charnham Street records Mr Edward Sheppard paid 19s 6d "for the Three Tuns" occupied by William Wicks family.
+(No entry relating to poor house.)

-1781 Land Tax Assessment: A similar tax (but only 15s 8d) was paid - the occupier section was blank.
+1781: In 1781 the Land Tax Assessment: A similar tax (but only 15s 8d) was paid “for The Three Tuns” - the occupier section was blank.
+(No entry relating to poor house).

 Clive Sheppard (from Melbourne Australia) kindly emailed the Virtual Museum in Jan 2012 with some helpful information on the history of The Three Tuns.
 He had been researching an Edward Sheppard, one of his ancestors, and searched Google books with his name.
 The search listed (amongst other entries) Law Journal reports (Volume 8 - page 89-94) which related to a different Edward Sheppard (not one of his ancestors) and The Three Tuns in Charnham Street.